Matthews Station Parking

 Small Area Plan

 Sportsplex - Located at 1505 Tank Town Road, this project is a $32M athletic complex for field sports and includes adjoining privately held land for a Family Entertainment Complex.
 The project is being done jointly with the County.
 The Town of Matthews has agreed to investing $2M in the project.
 Phase I of this project is open and includes five multi-purpose fields, a shelter area and a playground built in tribute to the lives lost in the September 11, 2001 terrorist attack.
 Ultimate build-out includes 12 fields, including a stadium that sits approximately 2,700 people, with the capability of further seating expansion.
+Phase Two is expected to begin in 2015.

 South Trade Street